Details

 Poster Workhop

-For that reason, monitoring the Poster Workshop’s premises would have been helpful to the SDS, although aside from Dixon stating that Sinclair had responsibility for monitoring the collective, there is no other evidence that it was a major target for the SDS, see Penetration of Extremist Groups.
+This is why monitoring the Poster Workshop premises would have been helpful to the SDS although, aside from Dixon stating that Sinclair was monitoring the collective, there is no other evidence that it was a major target for the SDS.
+See Penetration of Extremist Groups.

 Reports